jlnovais/JN.RabbitMQClient/JN.RabbitMQClient/README.md

 # JN.RabbitMQClient
 Simple implementation of RabbitMQ consumer and sender.

-This version IS NOT compatible with previous versions.
+This version IS NOT compatible with version 1.x.x.

 ## Install